The LIFT Project (2019–2021)

 In 2019, we began a new chapter of our high-altitude balloon program which we call the LIFT Project (or just LIFT for short).
 Historically, our balloon program has consisted of one-day balloon launch events intended to generate interest and excitement in STEM (science, technology, engineering, and math) among the K-12 students involved.
 These students, with help from their teachers, are given the freedom to choose the objects, materials, and/or experiments that they would like to send up with the balloon.

-While this freedom to explore can be beneficial in many ways, we have found that many of our balloon launch events still lack a strong focus on specific scientific concepts, experiments, or hypotheses.
-LIFT sought to address this.
+While this freedom to explore can be beneficial in many ways, we have found over the years that our balloon launch events tend to lack a strong focus on specific scientific concepts, experiments, and hypotheses.
+As described below, the LIFT Project sought to address this problem.
 Our hope is that the fruits of this project will help lead to improvements in the science content of our balloon program, creating better learning opportunities and experiences for our K-12 participants.

 WHAT WAS IT?